Bptmn/SimpliPass-Chrome-Extension/docs/SIMPLIPASS_HOOKS_REFACTOR_PLAN.md

 ---

-## ✅ **REFACTORING COMPLETED**
+## ✅ REFACTORING COMPLETED

 All major refactoring goals have been achieved:

-1. **✅ Strict Separation of Concerns**: Hooks now only manage UI state, services handle business logic
+1. Strict Separation of Concerns: Hooks now only manage UI state, services handle business logic
-2. **✅ Reduced Hook Complexity**: Large hooks split into focused, reusable units
+2. Reduced Hook Complexity: Large hooks split into focused, reusable units
-3. **✅ Business Logic Migration**: All business logic moved from hooks/utils to services
+3. Business Logic Migration: All business logic moved from hooks/utils to services
-4. **✅ Organized Structure**: Hooks organized into logical categories
+4. Organized Structure: Hooks organized into logical categories
-5. **✅ Updated Documentation**: README files reflect new architecture
+5. Updated Documentation: README files reflect new architecture
-6. **✅ Build Success**: All imports updated and build passes successfully
+6. Build Success: All imports updated and build passes successfully

-**Note**: Linting shows some warnings about unused variables and TypeScript `any` types, but these are not critical for the refactoring goals and can be addressed in future iterations.
+Note: Linting shows some warnings about unused variables and TypeScript `any` types, but these are not critical for the refactoring goals and can be addressed in future iterations.

 ---

-**This plan will be tracked and updated as the refactor progresses.**
+This plan will be tracked and updated as the refactor progresses.